nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 collision-free, and the paper says how far that is from absolute.
 Second, that the verifier you run is the one you think you run.
 That is Thompson's moral read as a premise: you cannot check your ruler with the same ruler.
 Neither grant is an axiom of the mechanization.
-Inside the proof the axioms are Lean's own three and four of ours, which say only that entries and contexts are types, that a context exists, and that a second one differs from it; the engine's fork of the development has since made those four parameters at no proof cost.
-The two grants sit beneath the model, where the mathematics meets the world.
+Inside the proof the axioms are Lean's own three and none of ours: entries and contexts are type parameters, a theorem that needs a context, or two that differ, states that as its own hypothesis, and a check in the build fails if any theorem's axiom list grows.
+The two grants sit beneath the model.
+The proof does not see them.

 Everything above those two is a statement about what a record can carry, and this is where the old question ends.
 Socrates knew there was